 As we’re talking smaller ecommerce business here, we’d like to keep things low-cost and realistic.

 While you could easily go big with developing custom tools or planning a huge content output, it’s better to start with the basics that you and your current team can take on as part of your daily tasks and not hire someone new.

 Keeping up 2 social media profiles (don’t push yourself from the start) and creating written content should be pretty easy.
 Based on your persona research, determine what those social media should be and what content engages best.

 So far, you don’t have to spend anything.
 Yes, it requires some effort from the team, but you’re the people who know the product and now the audience best so don’t outsource that.
 Put your passion and expertise in it.

-If you feel like it’ll benefit from professional photography or graphic design work, try to find a friend or a freelancer, but don’t go overboard here.
+If you feel like it’ll benefit from professional photography or design help, try to find a friend or a freelancer, but don’t go overboard here.

 Our point here is to show you that you can keep things in-house and in control.
 That’s important, particularly in passion-driven businesses where the story and the personal touch are just as important as the quality of the product.

 We’ll explore a fictional example of a craft cider online store, so keep in mind all considerations mentioned before about different products and audiences.

 So, you sell craft ciders online.
 You’ve identified your audience and what they care about – quality, cider from real fruit, homemade by family brewers, etc.